Pujols moves to Dodgers, disputes Angels' everyday claims - WHIZ News

 “I feel like I’ve still got some gasoline left in my tank,” Pujols said.
 “I’m really excited for this opportunity.”

-Pujols’ willingness to accept a situational role with the Dodgers directly contradicts the Angels’ public statements on the reasons he was unceremoniously cut earlier this month.
+Pujols’ willingness to accept a situational role with the Dodgers contradicts the Angels’ public statements on the reasons the 10-time All-Star was unceremoniously cut earlier this month.

 Pujols said nothing publicly when the Angels designated him for assignment, but he claimed Monday that the abrupt end to his largely unsuccessful 10-year, $240 million tenure with the Orange County club was entirely the Angels’ decision.